arnavrneo/Nifty50-Data-Engineering/README.md

-# Nifty50 Data Engineering
+# NIFTY50 Data Engineering Pipeline

 ![](assets/pipeline-overview.png)

-This project aims to showcase an end-to-end automated data engineering pipeline, starting from the ingestion of data to S3 buckets and the loading of the processed data into the Snowflake data warehouse.
+This project aims to showcase an end-to-end automated data engineering pipeline, starting from the ingestion of data to S3 buckets to the loading of the processed data into the Snowflake data warehouse.
 The end analytics are visualized and deployed using Streamlit.

-## About Nifty50
+## About NIFTY50

+NIFTY50 (National Stock Exchange Fifty) is a giant scoreboard for India's stock market that tracks the performance of top 50 companies listed on the National Stock Exchange (NSE).

+It gives us a sense of how the Indian stock market is doing overall, because it focuses on the biggest and most influential companies.

 ## Pipeline Components